 - Office of the Principal Legal Advisor

-Note: If you elect to communicate with us via the ERO Contact Form, please be aware that sending sensitive personal information in this manner is not secure.
-If you would like to send sensitive personal information to ERO in a secure manner, please send your inquiry via U.S. Mail instead.
+Requests, inquiries, and concerns may be submitted using the ERO Contact Form.
+Please be aware that in choosing this mode of communication any sensitive personal information sent is not secure.
+To send sensitive personal information to ERO in a secure manner, please send your inquiry via U.S. Mail.

 The Community Engagement Office has a cadre of 25 community relations officers (CROs) in field offices across the United States who serve as liaisons to the public, key stakeholders and ICE leadership.
 CROs are co-located throughout the country at either the Special Agent in Charge (SAC) or Field Office Director (FOD) field offices.

 The ICE Office of Professional Responsibility (OPR) is responsible for upholding the agency’s professional standards through a multi-disciplinary approach of security, inspections and investigations.
 OPR operates out of a headquarters office and three field offices across the nation.

 To contact OPR about criminal or serious misconduct by an ICE employee or contractor, please call 1-877-2INTAKE.

 For questions regarding security clearances, please contact the Personnel Security Unit at ICE-Personnel-Security@ice.dhs.gov.